mavlink/MAVSDK-docs/en/guide/offboard.md

 real-world use case you might use telemetry or sensors to control when the setpoint is changed.

+## Monitoring Offboard Mode

+The vehicle may change out of offboard mode outside the control of your application (for example if a GCS were to put the vehicle into *Hold mode*).
+In this case, DroneCore will automatically stop sending setpoints and [Offboard::is_active()](../api_reference/classdronecore_1_1_offboard.md#classdronecore_1_1_offboard_1a44d9284ef03c8cf6f37a77b2f3cadaf0) will change from `true` to `false`.

+Calls to change the setpoint do not return an error!
+Depending on the particular use case, offboard code may need to explicitly monitor for flight mode and change behaviour appropriately (e.g. using [Telemetry::flight_mode_async()](../api_reference/classdronecore_1_1_telemetry.md#classdronecore_1_1_telemetry_1ac8842dec06db4bd54c8c2ba2deb0d34a)).

 ## Further Information

 Additional information/examples for the Offboard API are linked below: